Michelle Ashley: Zone 5 Partnership in Action

 Excelsior College’s corporate, association, and government partnerships give people the opportunity to complete their degrees through high-quality programs, affordable and discounted tuition and fees, flexible course schedules, and generous credit-transfer policies.
 The College’s partnership with Zone 5 Law Enforcement Training Academy in Schenectady, New York, ended up being the perfect opportunity for Michelle Ashley to pursue her higher education.

 Ashley, a public campus safety officer, was going through training at Zone 5 while she was employed with University Heights Association Inc., a security company for colleges and college housing units.
 “I became a supervisor and that is when Excelsior and [Zone 5] went into a partnership,” she says.
 Ashley has an associate degree in business from SUNY Cobleskill but decided to pursue criminal justice.
 Many of her subordinates also had associate degrees in criminal justice and Ashley wondered what their learning experience had been like.
-She had also been watching the Zone 5 training pages and saw an announcement to earn an associate degree in criminal justice with Excelsior.
+She had also been watching the Zone 5 training pages and saw an announcement to earn an Associate of Science in Criminal Justice with Excelsior.

 Excelsior’s online learning format was perfect for Ashley, who works full-time and the late shift.
 She admits it was tough to take two classes at once, though.
 “I strive on making the best grades… Taking two classes at once made it hard to soak in the information.
 But I pushed through, and was able to finish both classes,” she says.
 As a student, she had her Zone 5 training on her side and was able to refer to her experience for examples in the discussion topics.